Leviathan (2014 film): Plot summary

-While the family is packing to move out, Kolya forces himself on Lilya, and Roma accidentally glimpses them in intercourse and flees the house, collapsing in tears by a whale skeleton on the shore.
+While the family is packing to move out, Nikolay forces himself on Lilya, and Romka accidentally glimpses them in intercourse and flees the house, collapsing in tears by a whale skeleton on the shore.
 He returns home late, screaming that Lilya leave forever.
 That night Lilya is unable to sleep, and instead of going to work in the morning, she goes alone to the ocean cliff.
-When she turns up missing, Kolya desperately searches for her and increases his already very heavy consumption of vodka.
+When she turns up missing, Nikolay desperately searches for her and increases his already very heavy consumption of vodka.
 Her body is discovered a few days later on the shore.
-A mournful, drunk Kolya asks the local Orthodox priest why God is doing this to him.
-The pious priest, quotes from the Biblical book of Job, and counsels Kolya that, when Job accepted his fate, he was rewarded with a long and happy life.
+A mournful, drunk Nikolay asks the local Orthodox priest Father Vasily why God is doing this to him.
+Vasily quotes from the Biblical book of Job and counsels Nikolay that when Job accepted his fate, he was rewarded with a long and happy life.

-The next morning Kolya is arrested for murder.
-The prosecutor claims to have evidence that Kolya had sex with Lilya, killed her with his hammer, and threw her into the sea to hide it.
-Evidence includes his and Lilya's own friends' testimonies about threats he made to Lilya and Dima when he discovered them having sex at the cookout.
-Kolya is convicted and sentenced to fifteen years.
-With no family left, Roma reluctantly agrees to be taken in by Kolya's former friends, to avoid being sent to an orphanage.
-Mayor Vadim receives a call informing him of Kolya's sentence, and the mayor gloats that Kolya will now know to keep in his place.
-Kolya's house is torn down.
+The next morning, Nikolay is arrested for murder.
+The investigator claims to have evidence that Nikolay had sex with Lilya, killed her with his hammer, and threw her into the sea to hide it.
+Evidence includes his and Lilya's own friends' testimonies about threats he made to Lilya and Dmitry when he discovered them having sex at the picnic.
+Nikolay is convicted and sentenced to fifteen years.
+With no family left, Romka reluctantly agrees to be taken in by Kolya's former friends Polivanovs, to avoid being sent to an orphanage.
+The Mayor receives a call informing him of Nikolay's sentence, and then gloats that he will now know to keep in his place.
+Sergeyev's house is torn down.

-The bishop gives a sermon extoling the virtues of God's truth versus the world's truth, and says that good intentions do not excuse evil acts.
-He urges the congregation, with the mayor attending, not to act with force or cunning, but to put their trust in Christ.
-The mayor finalizes the plans for a lavish church on Kolya's old property, and he and other local leaders drive away in their luxury European cars.
+The bishop gives a sermon extolling the virtues of God's truth versus the world's truth and says that good intentions do not excuse evil acts.
+He urges the congregation, with the mayor attending, not to act with force or cunning but to put their trust in Christ.
+As the mayor and other local leaders exit the church and drive away in their luxury European and Japanese cars, it is revealed to be Nikolay's old property.